Is your dog throwing up bile? That could be a sign of a serious underlying health condition.

 It's rather common for a dog to throw up.
 When they feel sick, you can often find them trying to eat grass growing in your yard or somewhere else as that will cause a natural reaction in their body that leads to them vomiting.
+To treat regular cases of vomiting and nausea vets may prescribe metoclopramide tabs for dogs.

 However, if your dog is throwing up regularly or if your dog is throwing up bile (in contrast to something they ate), that's a sign of a potential health issue and it needs to be looked into further.